 Supply Chain Policy

-- Ben Bridge Jeweler has seventy-four Ben Bridge Jewelry and Pandora (Owned and Operated by Ben Bridge Jeweler) stores across the United States and British Columbia with 110 years of operation.
+- Ben Bridge Jeweler has thirty-six Ben Bridge Jewelry stores across the United States with 110 years of operation.
 This policy confirms Ben Bridge Jeweler’s commitment to respect human rights, avoid contributing to the finance of conflict and comply with all relevant UN sanctions, resolutions and laws.

 - respect human rights according to the Universal Declaration of Human Rights and International Labour Organization Fundamental Rights at Work;